Drexel put down his bag of chips. The silence waited. He reached for the remote control and pointed it at the television.

 “I’m not talking about Paul,” said the basketball, becoming flustered.
 “I’m asking you—why did you only want to pay three dollars for me?”

 Drexel turned toward the television and picked up the remote.
 “I don’t need this.
 You know, if it wasn’t for me you’d still be sitting on top of a fridge in a garage.”

-“Oh yes,” said the ball, it’s voice faltering with emotion, “instead of sitting here on your stinking couch all the time!”
+“Oh yes,” said the ball, it’s voice faltering, “instead of sitting here on your stinking couch all the time!”
 The ball sobbed.

-Drexel rubbed his forehead and looked at the ceiling, as if for help.
+Drexel rubbed his forehead and looked at the ceiling.
 He put down the remote.
 “Look… I’m sorry if I upset you.”